wpa/ansibled/README.md

 # ansibled

-Ansible script to prepare Arch Linux on laptop.
+Ansible scripts to prepare Arch Linux on laptop.